Anikets08/chaty/README.md

 Chaty is a modern real-time chat application built with Next.js, WebSockets, and a robust backend architecture.
 It enables users to communicate in real-time within chat rooms, with features like user presence detection and instant messaging.

+> Note: Websockets won't work on deployed version, since deployment of websockets doesnt work on free plans, please run it locally.

 ## Features

 - **Real-time Communication**: Messages are delivered instantly via WebSockets